Maturity Matrix Tool

 To accelerate progress toward gender equality in leadership, organisations need more structured guidance for assessing and embedding gender equity practices.
 The Maturity Matrix fills this gap by providing a framework to evaluate and strengthen the systems and processes that underpin sustainable change.

-• Identify clear next steps for improvement and alignment with best-practice gender equity strategies
+Identify clear next steps for improvement and alignment with best-practice gender equity strategies, in a simplified, user-friendly and efficient process

 For more information, see here